 The health and well-being of our customers and employees is our top priority.
 Out of an abundance of caution related to the spread of COVID-19, the Heritage Ridge Creamery retail store has been closed since March 16.
-We plan to reopen the store on May 14, with several precautions in place to protect both our employees and our customers.
+The store was reopened on May 14, with several precautions in place to protect both our employees and our customers.

 Limited number of customers allowed in the store at a time

 6-foot physical distance encouraged

 No public restrooms, samples or slices available